 Genetics Research

-Once again in 2023, and for the 8th year, we are participating in the loggerhead DNA research project at the University of Georgia.
-By collecting the top egg in a loggerhead nest, the University of Georgia lab is able to analyze each for the mother’s DNA..
+In 2025, we participated for the 10th year in the loggerhead DNA research project at the University of Georgia.
+For a two-week period, June 15-28, we submitted one egg from 23 loggerhead nests instead of all (127) loggerhead nests.
+By collecting and submitting the top egg in each of our loggerhead nests, the University of Georgia lab is able to analyze each for the mother’s DNA..
 The DNA uniquely identifies each mother turtle.
 From these results we can determine if, where, and when a particular female turtle has nested on Amelia Island or other participating research beaches (North Florida, Georgia, South Carolina, North Carolina).
 This research has produced exciting results.
+This project is headed up by Dr Brian Shamblin, who sumarizes the project in this video Meet Dr. Brian Shamblin, Sr. Research Scientist, UGA (sponsored by One Hudred Miles, an orgization that protects and preserves Georgia’s 100-mile coast through advocacy, education, and citizen engagement).
+Northeast Florida joined the project in 2016.

 Look at partial results including 2022